brohrer/myrtle/README.md

-A World class should be initializable with a two keyword arguments, [multiprocessing Queues]( https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Queue), "sensor\_q" is the Queue for providing sensor and reward information, and "action\_q" is the Queue for receiving action information.
+A World class should be initializable with a two keyword arguments, [multiprocessing Queues]( https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Queue), `sensor\_q` and `action\_q`.

+`sensor\_q` is the Queue for passing messages from the world to the agent.
+It provides sensor and reward information, as well as information about whether a the current episode has terminated, or the world has ceased to exist altogether.

+`action\_q` is the Queue for passing messages from the agent to world.
+It informs the world of the actions the agent has chosen to take.

+## Methods

+Every World contains a `run()` method.
+This is what the benchmark calls.
+It will determine how long the World runs, how many many times it starts over at the beginning (episodes), and everything else about what is run during benchmarking:

 ## Real-time